 Until the Wilsons Promontory population was established in 2022, the entire eastern bristlebird population was restricted to just three geographically separated regions across the east coast of Australia.
 The only Victorian population was in Cape Howe, east of Mallacoota.
 The 2023 translocation aims to introduce the unique genetics of the southern population into the newly established population at Wilsons Promontory.

 “Howe Flat in Croajingolong National Park is a significant and unique site for biodiversity that came close to being destroyed in the Black Summer bushfires,” says Dr Mark Antos, Parks Victoria’s Manager for Biodiversity Science.

 The first challenge is to capture some bristlebirds.
-Their habitat is scoped out by wildlife experts and a ‘mist net’ is set up to safely trap the birds.
+Their dense and swampy habitat is scoped out by wildlife experts and a ‘mist net’ is set up to safely trap the birds.
 We then play audio recordings of the eastern bristlebird call to attract them to the catch zone.

 Once a bird is trapped in the net, we need to act quickly to move it to the processing tent, where it is banded, measured and has a tiny little radio transmitter stuck to it with animal-safe glue, then placed carefully into its transport box.

 The welfare of the eastern bristlebirds is always at the forefront when working with the birds and a strict set of rules developed by an animal ethics committee and translocation panel, as well as extensive planning, guide our actions.
 Handling time is kept to a minimum and only specially trained bird handlers are allowed to catch and process them.
 A highly experienced wildlife vet and vet nurse from Zoos Victoria are onsite to assist with the operation.